awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **To add content to the Apache web server that connects to your RDS DB instance**

-1. While still connected to your EC2 instance, change the directory to `/var/www` and create a new subdirectory named `inc`:
+1. While still connected to your EC2 instance, change the directory to `/var/www` and create a new subdirectory named `inc`\.

    ```
    [ec2-user ~]$ cd /var/www